Maverobot/dot-spacemacs/README.md

 # dot-spacemacs
 This is the repository of a personal spacemacs config file.
+It contains a fully functioning c/c++ development environment with autocompletion via ycmd and syntax checking.
 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**